RobertGollagher/Freeputer/README.md

 The FVM platform itself, as an implied standard rather than as an implementation, can in effect also be considered to be versioned.
 It has only a major release number and a significant release number.
 Any significant changes to the FVM platform standard that might seriously affect the ability of existing FVM bytecode to run on that platform, such as a change in its instruction set, shall as a minimum be indicated by an increase in its significant release number.
 No such changes are currently foreseen.

-The major and significant version numbers of any FVM implementations provided in this distribution match those of the implied FVM platform standard they implement.
+Except for alpha versions (see below), the major and significant version numbers of any FVM implementations provided in this distribution match those of the implied FVM platform standard they implement.
 This is also true of any Freelang compilers, FVM bytecode decompilers and FVM test suites provided in this distribution.

+Alpha versions have a major version number of 0.

 ## Quick Start